-To move a window on the desktop, complete the following:
+To move a window to change the view on the desktop, complete the following:

 - 1. Click the window title bar or icon in the bottom of the window which you want to drag using the touchpad. - 2.
-Press the left touchpad button and hold it. - 3.
-Drag the window using the touchpad.
+Press the left touchpad button and hold it.

+3. Drag the window using the touchpad.

-Area or Multiple item selection:
+Area or multiple item selection: